TheEnbyWitch/LunarViewer/README.md

  - No config of any kind is saved (apart from imgui)
  - There's a slight offset on the UVs that I need to look into

+## Helpful resources used in the making of this project

+Loading Quake 1 MDL files - http://tfc.duke.free.fr/coding/mdl-specs-en.html

+## Credits

+ - Quake Mapping Discord (specifically Spoike and Paril) - help with the RAPO model format and flags
+ - [MissLav](https://www.artstation.com/misslavender) - testing on Linux with Wine

 ## Used open source projects and libraries

 ### raylib